Next-Gen Nissan Z Spied In Production Form During Shipping

-It's all but revealed, inside and out.
+It's all but revealed.

 Well, this was unexpected!
 We've known for some time that Nissan was prepping a production version of its Z Proto concept car.
 We've also known the production version wouldn't differ greatly from the concept.
 Kudos to Nissan for keeping the Z development shrouded in mystery, but now there's a crack in that shroud.
 Actually, the shroud is basically gone at this point.